w3c/multicast-cg/primers/01-getting-started.md

 ## How to Build (optional)

 If you want to build the installer yourself instead of downloading the binary.
-You need plenty of RAM and disk space (at least ~8 and ~100 GBB respectively in 2021-06, but it may grow).
+You need plenty of RAM and disk space (at least ~8 and ~100 GB respectively in 2021-06, but it may grow).
 It takes something like 10 hours.

 ### Ubuntu/Debian